Protecting your assets

 The average cost of residential care is approximately £30,000 per year.

-Currently anybody with assets (including their house) of more than £23,250 has to fully fund their own care.
+Currently anybody with assets (including their house) of more than £23,250 has to fully fund their own care entirely, and anybody with over £14,250 has to make contributions to their own care.

 At the 1997 Labour Party Conference Tony Blair said “I don’t want a country where the only way pensioners can get long term care is by selling their home.”
 However since then approximately 20,000 houses per year have been lost, and are currently being lost to fund residential care home fees.

-Protecting our clients assets from the threat of residential care fees is central to our business, and indeed many of our clients initially came to us for specific advice in this area.
+Protecting our clients’ assets from the threat of residential care fees is central to our business, and indeed one of the single biggest reasons why people initially come to us is to obtain specific advice on how to best achieve this.

 Get in touch…